hsmajlovic/smith-waterman-optimization/README.md

 So far we have a `baseline`, `bithacked`, `bithacked-striped` and `windowed` version of the very same algorithm.
 - Baseline: A straight forward baseline version of the SW algorithm.
 - Bithacked: Baseline version with heavy branching replaced with bithacks.
-- Bithacked-striped: Bithacked version with access pattern that is more L1 cache friendly.
+- Bithacked-striped: Bithacked version with an access pattern that is more L1 cache friendly.
 - Windowed: A version of hypothetical scenario in which dynamic programming matrix is not needed and only the maximum value in the matrix is searched for.

 ## Testing